Dr. Frank Bryant, Jr. Patient Simulation Center & Nursing Laboratories

 The Simulation Center provides high-quality experiences for students, faculty, and the community-at-large.
 Please read our Policies and Procedures.

-- Student Engagement and Success through immersive, state-of-the-art health care education and training
+- Student Engagement and Success via access to immersive, state-of-the-art health care education and training.

-- Performance Excellence through innovative service, technical training, and quality systems management
+- Performance Excellence through innovative programming, training, and systems design.

 A native of San Antonio, Dr. Frank Bryant Jr. was a graduate of St. Philip’s College and later received his degree in medicine at the University of Texas Medical Branch at Galveston.
 He served his country in the Army Medical Corps before returning to San Antonio to serve his community.